Nida Blanca

-Dorothy Guinto Jones (January 6, 1936 – November 7, 2001), popularly known by her stage name Nida Blanca, was a Filipino actress and comedian.
-After a successful acting career in films during the 1950s, many of which are with actor Nestor de Villa, she gained further prominence in television for her role in the sitcom John en Marsha (1973–1990).
-Blanca starred in over 163 movies and 14 television shows during her 50-year career and was named one of 15 Best Actresses of all Time by YES! magazine.
+Nida Blanca (born Dorothy Guinto Jones; January 6, 1936 – November 7, 2001) was a Filipino actress whose career spanned five decades.
+She was one of the biggest box-office draws of the 1950s and rose to stardom with roles in romantic comedies and musical films with frequent on-screen partner Nestor de Villa.
+She achieved Grand slam in 1987 for her performance in the drama Magdusa Ka!, winning Best Supporting Actress in all four major award-giving bodies in the Philippines.
+Blanca was a board member of Movie and Television Review and Classification Board in 1998 until her death in 2001.

 Biography

-Born as Dorothy Guinto Jones on January 6, 1936, in then municipality of Gapan, Nueva Ecija, Philippines (then a U.S. territory) to an American soldier father of mestizo descent named John William Jones, Jr. (1916-1942) and a local Filipina mother with Tagalog roots named Inocenia Vélez Guinto (1913-2006), she appeared in her first film at age 15.
+Born as Dorothy Guinto Jones on January 6, 1936, in then municipality of Gapan, Nueva Ecija, Philippines (then a U.S. territory) to an American soldier father of mestizo descent named John William Jones, Jr. (1916–1942) and a local Filipina mother with Tagalog roots named Inocencia Vélez Guinto (1913–2006), she appeared in her first film at age 15.
 Actress Delia Razon successfully urged the head of LVN Pictures, Doña Sisang de Leon to hire Blanca.
 She was screen tested on October 6, 1951, by LVN Pictures where she reigned as "queen" of movies for more than a decade, doing mostly comedies opposite the late Nestor de Villa.
 In the movies, she has played a wide range of roles from a butch lesbian to a nun.
-She also starred in the hit TV comedy series, John En Marsha, where she played the wife who sticks by her poor husband despite her rich mother's constant harping.
+She also starred in the hit TV comedy series, John en Marsha, where she played the wife who sticks by her poor husband despite her rich mother's constant harping.
 In 1958, she appeared opposite her contemporary, noted singer/actress Sylvia La Torre, and Leroy Salvador, in the LVN movie Tuloy ang Ligaya.

 Blanca was married twice.
-As divorce is not legal in the Philippines, she separated from her first husband, Victorino Torres, when their daughter Kaye was two years old.
-She later married her second husband Roger Lawrence Strunk (1941-2007) an American singer and actor, known by his screen name Rod Lauren in Las Vegas in 1979.
+As divorce is not legal in the Philippines, she separated from her first husband, Victorino Torres, when their daughter Kay was two years old.
+She later married her second husband Roger Lawrence Strunk (1939–2007) an American singer and actor, known by his screen name Rod Lauren in Las Vegas in 1979.
 The couple relocated to Manila.

+Other activities

+In 1952, Blanca competed at the Miss Philippines Universe pageant where she finished as a top 12 semi-finalist.